refda/Captcheck/readme.md

         </body>
     </html>

 When the form is submitted, your server will receive two extra form fields:
 `captcheck_session_code` and `captcheck_selected_answer`.
 In your form handling code, send a request to `http(s)://captcheck-url/api.php`.
 Pass the variables `session_id` and `answer_id` with the values sent with the form, and also pass the variable `action` with the value `verify`.
 You will receive a JSON response with (among other things) `"result": true` or `"result": false`.
 If result is false, the user failed the test, and another variable `msg` is available with an explanation.

 Example URL:
 `http(s)://captcheck-url/api.php?action=verify&session_id=<captcheck_session_code>&answer_id=<captcheck_selected_answer>`

 Example responses:
 `{"session":"some_session_id","result":true}`
 `{"session":"some_session_id","result":false,"msg":"Answer incorrect."}`

+###Content-Security-Policy and Nonces

+Add `data-stylenonce="nonce_here"` to the `.captcheck_container` div.
+If you have multiple CAPTCHAs on one page, only one of them needs the nonce specified.

 Installation